timuurbesli/CityDefenseZGDD/City_Defense_Z_Pitch_Deck_New.md

 **🏗️ Building & Merge System:**
 • Receive random building cards each day
 • Strategic placement on grid system
-• Buildings: 3 identical auto-merge when adjacent
+• Merge your buildings to increase production
-• Soldiers: Manual merge decisions for concentrated power
+• Merge your soldiers to increase army power

 **🛡️ Defense Positioning:**
 • Place walls and landmines strategically